3.4 Units

 Allows quick on-chain verification of any address by entering it manually and retrieving associated balance and role information.

-3. Smart Contract Actions
+3. Smart contract Actions

 Depending on assigned permissions, admins can: